urme-b/PulseShift/README.md

 | `make data` | Rebuilds the panel from public sources (network) |
 | `make seoul` | Cross-city validation run |
 | `make test` / `make lint` | 21 tests · ruff · mypy |

-The processed panel is **committed with a SHA-256 checksum** and a [column-level data dictionary](research/data/README.md), so analysis and tests run offline.
-Dependencies are pinned (`requirements.lock` for bit-for-bit installs).
-The confirmatory/exploratory split is locked in [`paper/preregistration.md`](paper/preregistration.md).

 ## Data